USGS-R/LSTM_temp2/README.md

 - hidden_sizes:  The sizes of hidden layers of the neural network.
 Set these accordingly in StreamTemp-Integ.py
 - batch_size: Size of training batch.
 Also set in StreamTemp-Integ.py

-To filter the sites and forcing data based on the first experiment in experiments.csv, and write the input files:
+Filter the sites and forcing data based on the `train_filter` field in the row of interest in experiments.csv, then write the input files.
+For example, for the first row in experiments.csv, `train_filter` is `dag >= 99`, so you can use that filter to create `attr_filtered`.
+Here we also name the output files ('forcing_99.feather' and 'attr_99.feather') to reflect that filter.
 ```
 os.makedirs('input/forcing', exist_ok = True)
 os.makedirs('input/attr', exist_ok = True)